LINBIT/virter/README.md

 integrated with the Linux virtualization stack, resulting in better snapshot/restore/clone support.

+### Multipass

+Virter and Multipass have similar goals, but Multipass is Ubuntu specific.

 ### Docker

 Virter is like Docker for VMs.
 The user experience of the tools is generally